Vue

 The component structure

-<script setup> import emblaCarouselVue from 'embla-carousel-vue'
+<script setup>import useEmblaCarousel from 'embla-carousel-vue'

-const [emblaRef] = emblaCarouselVue()</script>
+const [emblaRef] = useEmblaCarousel()</script>

-<template> <div class="embla" ref="emblaRef"> <div class="embla__container"> <div class="embla__slide">Slide 1</div> <div class="embla__slide">Slide 2</div> <div class="embla__slide">Slide 3</div> </div> </div></template>
+<template> <div class="embla"> <div class="embla__viewport" ref="emblaRef"> <div class="embla__container"> <div class="embla__slide">Slide 1</div> <div class="embla__slide">Slide 2</div> <div class="embla__slide">Slide 3</div> </div> </div>

-<template> <div class="embla" ref="emblaRef"> <div class="embla__container"> <div class="embla__slide">Slide 1</div> <div class="embla__slide">Slide 2</div> <div class="embla__slide">Slide 3</div> </div> </div></template>
+<template> <div class="embla"> <div class="embla__viewport" ref="emblaRef"> <div class="embla__container"> <div class="embla__slide">Slide 1</div> <div class="embla__slide">Slide 2</div> <div class="embla__slide">Slide 3</div> </div> </div>

 Adding plugins